-OT 222 Records Management II
+OT 222 Records and Database Management 5 Credits

-Identifies the principles and practices of effective information management for both manual indexing and automated records systems.
-Emphasis on advanced features and capabilities of automated database information management systems and the need to understand record life cycle from creation to disposition within the structure of any given organization.
+Students expand their knowledge of database software learned in CS 110.
+This class focuses on the operation and maintenance of a computer database.
+It also identifies the principles and practices of effective information management for an automated records system.
+There is an emphasis on features and capabilities of automated database information management systems and the need to understand record life cycle from creation to disposition within the structure of any given organization.
 This course also addresses the development of security control systems for information management.
-Prerequisite: OT 122.
+Prerequisite: CS 110